ezEngine/docs/docs/physics/collision-meshes.md

 ## Visualizing Collision Meshes

 Sometimes you want to visualize the collision mesh of an object within a scene.
-The most powerful way to look at physics objects is to use the [PhysX Visual Debugger (TODO)](visual-debugger.md).
+The most powerful way to look at physics objects is to use the [PhysX Visual Debugger](visual-debugger.md).
 However, for some use cases you can also just attach a *Collision Mesh Visualization* component (`ezPxVisColMeshComponent`).
 This renders the collision mesh into your scene the same way as in the images above.

 ## See Also